If you or someone you know is currently going through depression, skip to Chapter 3: Hope for a list of resources & tools which can help.

 Once I no longer had a job, things really went downhill.
 I did nothing but look at porn, watch anime and TV shows, and sleep.
 My sleep schedule was totally fucked, my head was a mess, but I didn’t care.

 My porn use at this time got worse and worse.
 Often it was 8 to 12 hours a day, to the point where my dick wasn’t even hard anymore – I couldn’t get it up.
 Sometimes I’d still keep trying to jerk my soft dick, pathetically and desperately attempting to keep it going so I didn’t have to go back to my horrible, shit life, wanting any distraction from my own self-pity and misery.
 Looking back, it’s obvious I had a huge porn and sex addiction.
 (I later got counselling for it and went to a “Sex Addict’s Anonymous” help group.)
-All the sex I had back then with random girls I found on Craigslist and forums was very self-destructive; an addiction I threw myself into just to distract myself from the pain and self-hatred… even if it was always short-lived.
+All the sex I had back then with random girls I met was very self-destructive; an addiction I threw myself into just to distract myself from the pain and self-hatred… even if it was always short-lived.

 The deeper into misery and depression I got, the more I lost my grip on reality, and lost my attachment to the outside world.
 I became a recluse who’d never go outside, at this point surviving solely on the savings I’d put aside over the last couple years at my job.
 But that money was only going to last for so many months, and as the numbers in my bank account kept counting down, I found myself feeling like a complete breakdown was on the horizon.
 I started avoiding reality entirely, barely going outside, ordering food delivered to the house or getting my girlfriend to bring food home.
 She enabled me, not really being all that concerned with how little I was going outside.
 It got so bad that towards the end, I couldn’t even go outside to check the mailbox; she had to come with me.